rogerorr/NtTrace/Readme.md

 take precedence over a newer version that may be downloaded.

-If you find you require a newer version than the one installed in the system directory you can simply copy of the latest `DbgHelp.dll` to the same directory that `NtTrace.exe` is in.
+If you find you require a newer version than the one installed in the system directory you can simply copy of the later `DbgHelp.dll` the same directory that `NtTrace.exe` is in.
 (You will also need to copy `SymSrv.dll` and `SrcSrv.dll`)

 ## How it works